 Day 5-7: Byron Bay

 Today we drive to Lennox Head/Byron Bay.
-We stayed there for two nights in a super cute Airbnb accommodation with a breathtaking view (this is the accommodation).
-The host is a very nice Swiss man who emigrated to Australia many years ago.
+We stayed there for two nights in a super cute Airbnb accommodation with a breathtaking view.
 You can explore the beautiful countryside in this area, or you can go to Byron Bay, where it’s busy in high season but the vibe speaks for itself.
 In Byron Bay is definitely the time to go to the beach and enjoy the relaxed atmosphere.
 It’s definitely worth a visit.

 Day 7: Brisbane